 In this article, we'll be walking you through setting up an Apple device for content monitoring.

-Apple's stringent security measures require us to generate regular backups that act as snapshots of the device for the analysis of texts, saved photos/videos, notes, voice memos, and web browsing.
+Apple's stringent security measures require us to generate regular backups that act as snapshots of the device for the analysis of texts, saved photos and videos, notes, voice memos, and Chrome web browsing.

 What do I need to get started?